 Older people are more likely to have medical and emotional disorders that can interfere with sleep.

 By making breathing difficult (as occurs in heart or lung disorders)

-Depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , which is common among older people, also interferes with sleep.
+Depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , which is common among older people, also interferes with sleep.